Contents

 To change the parameters of an RTMP Push source:

-- Click +Source in the Source panel.
+- Click a RTMP(S) Source in the Source panel.

 - Expand the Source Type menu and select RTMP(S) Push.